 The following table shows the number of vasectomies performed in Kenya with NSVI support.
 Via Western Union, Dr. Ochieng has been reimbursed and has distributed part of those funds to patients (as income replacement), to the facility and to his team members.

 During the NSVI Mission of Nov 15-19, 2016, the Domestic Team was restructured, thanks to the willingness of Judith Karia and Lilian Omollo to serve as Program Coordinators in Nairobi and Kisumu/Busia respectively.
 NSVI set them up with all of the equipment they would need to conduct a clinic at any location that can provide a procedure table and reception/counseling areas.
 At a local department store, we selected a suitcase for each Program Coordinator.

 Then we loaded the cases with enough supplies for about 10 vasectomies.

 Lilian and Judith were pleased to have their own supplies: organized, compact, and portable.
 We prepared a Manual for Vasectomy Clinics.
 Within the Manual, all supplies are in bold type so that the Manual can be used as a checklist before clinics to be certain that all supplies are on hand.
 For small clinics of up to four patients, Charles will use instruments sterilized in his autoclave and stored within sterilization pouches.
 For larger clinics, he can start out with his autoclaved instruments, then clean and soak-sterilize instruments according to the protocol in the Manual.
 He can purchase disposables such as lidocaine, gauze, and paper sterile drapes at a local supplier, as NSVI budgets and reimburses about $5.00 per vasectomy for supplies.

-The service site in Nairobi for Dr. Ochieng’s private patients and for the NSVI-sponsored vasectomy program for low-income men will be the FHOK (Family Health Options Kenya) facility (Family Care Medical Nairobi West) near T-Mall.
+The service site in Nairobi for Dr. Ochieng’s private patients and for the NSVI-sponsored vasectomy program for low-income men will be the Phoenix House facility in Nairobi and at the FHOK Clinic is Kisumu.

 To set up a vasectomy as a private-pay patient, please see Dr. Ochieng’s website.